Diagnosis of Candidiasis in Marine Mammals: Utilization of a Scrape and Agar Technique for Epithelial Infections

 How we view the process of diagnosis and therapy, of cause and effect, is influenced by a number of factors.
 With microbiologic infections we receive countless hours of training in relation to bacterial involvement during our veterinary career.
 With the fungi and yeast we are often left to our own to learn the basics.
 While the number of marine animal illnesses and deaths related to yeast is much lower than bacteria it is still an important area of consideration that may go unrecognized and consequently unchallenged.

 With oral lesions involving the tongue or hard palate three cetaceans were put on nystatin initially.
-With these trained animals the nystatin was applied and the animals maintained in a heads up position to avoid flushing out the drug for up to 5 min.
+With these trained animals the nystatin was applied and the animals maintained in a heads-up position to avoid flushing out the drug for up to 5 minutes.
 While there was some improvement in the visual appearance of the lesions over a number of weeks there was not a total resolution.
 This may have been partially due to the inability to maintain a sufficient amount of contact time on the affected sites, or an indication that the infection was too deep for good drug contact.
-Addition of a systemic antifungal agent, usually itraconazole, resulted in clearing of the lesions.
+The addition of a systemic antifungal agent, usually itraconazole, resulted in clearing of the lesions.

 It should be emphasized that cytology and culture are still mainstay approaches for other sites such as blow cultures and fecal evaluation.
 This technique is not a substitute but can be used as an additional diagnostic aid where standard culture attempts have not been efficient, where the condition is non-responsive to bacterial therapy, or where biopsy is not considered a desirable alternative.